Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 g.create_index(...), index_policy=), which turns the O(E) scan into an O(degree)

-~3 ms on cuDF (GPU kernel-launch floor) — the clean inverse of bulk, where the GPU pulls
+on cuDF — the clean inverse of bulk, where the GPU pulls ahead.
+So pick the index for selective

-Seeded Traversal Indexes (CSR Adjacency) for the full guide.
+traversal and a CPU engine to drive it.
+See Seeded Traversal Indexes (CSR Adjacency) for the full guide.

 Switching engines#